Entertainment Magazine: Film: Ray Charles

 Della Bea Robinson, Ray’s devoted wife, played by Kerry Washington in the movie "Ray."

-Margie Hendricks, the fiery vocal legend from the Raelettes (so named, it was said, because to become one, the women had to “let Ray”), portrayed by Regina King in the film.
+Margie Hendricks, the fiery vocal legend from the Raelettes (so named, it was said, because to become one, the women had to “let Ray”), Margie Hendricks is portrayed by Regina King in the film on "Ray."

-Mary Ann Fisher, played by Aunjanue Ellis in the movie, the Kentucky singer who was also known as the “Queen of Blues” before and after she toured with Charles in the mid-1950s.
+Mary Ann Fisher, (Marianne Fisher) played by Aunjanue Ellis in the movie, the Kentucky singer who was also known as the “Queen of Blues” before and after she toured with Charles in the mid-1950s.

-And one major woman in Ray’s life was his beloved mother Aretha Robinson and Mary Ann Fisher.
+And one major woman in Ray’s life was his beloved mother Aretha Robinson.

 The story behind